emmaus-4v/game-in1-julia/README.md

 - He grants safe passage to and from Kinoko kingdom
 - He warns character of the nation over the hills

+(Optioneel, extra level)
     Level 2.5 - The Library
     - The library is hidden
     - Bookshelves filled with stories
     - They sing of a nation with huge walls to protect all of its citizens
     - A president with his right hand man, as well as a loving family
     - An election
     - The book stops abruptly
     - The last page says: Must run to keep the library safe

 Level 3 - Journey with a child
 - Character goes on and meets Tommy